 pft ls: List content and properties;

 pft show: Show the compiled site in a web browser;

-The manual of each sub-command is available in form of Unix Manual page,
+The manual of each sub-command is available in form of Man Page, and by

 Free as in Freedom